abhinav-vaishya/abhinav-vaishya.github.io/index.md

         networks.
 </p>
 <p>
- 		My research interests lie broadly in (Algebraic) Coding Theory.
+ 		My research interests lie broadly in Coding Theory.
 I enjoy working on
         problems that are algebraic, algorithmic, or combinatorial in nature.
 </p>
 <p>